-Death toll rises to 13 after Mount Marapi eruption, climbers still missing
+Death toll rises after Indonesia Mount Marapi eruption

-Two more bodies were found late on Monday, an Indonesian official says, as volcanic activity hampers rescue mission.
+Twenty-two declared dead as more bodies were found by rescue crews on Monday and Tuesday.

-Thirteen climbers have been declared dead since the Mount Marapi volcano erupted in Indonesia on Sunday, with the head of the local rescue service saying two more bodies were found.
+Twenty-two climbers have been declared dead since the Mount Marapi volcano erupted in Indonesia on Sunday, after local rescue officials said more bodies had been found.

-“The total number of people who have died is currently 13,” Abdul Malik, head of Padang Search and Rescue Agency, told AFP news agency on Tuesday, adding that 10 hikers were still missing, while 52 have been evacuated.
+Nine bodies were found on Tuesday, after two others had been retrieved on Monday, Abdul Malik, the head of Padang search and rescue agency told the AFP news agency.

 Keep readinglist of 3 items